nurdann/LinkedList-in-C/README.md

 ## Singly Linked List

 The first approach is to a use a linked list only with next pointers.
-This makes it easy to implement but has higher cost especially when appending because it needs to be traversed to till the last element.
+This makes it easy to implement but has higher cost especially when appending because it needs to be traversed till the last element.

 We can use `struct` as a wrapper to linked list so that its length can be stored.
 The stored data is a void pointer, so it can store pointer of any type.